FourjsGenero/ex_push_notification/README.md

 ### Test APNS

-* On the server: Start the token_maintainer with APNS argument (fglrun token_maintainer APNS)
+* On the server:
+ * Start the token_maintainer in background (fglrun token_maintainer &)
-* On the server: Start the APNs push provider (fglrun apns_push_provider) - has GUI interface!
+ * Start the APNs push provider (fglrun apns_push_provider) - has GUI interface!
-* On the iOS device: Start the app on iOS
+* On the iOS device:
+ * Start the app on iOS
-* On the iOS device: Tap register button, you should get a registration token
+ * Tap register button, you should get a registration token
-* On the server: Go to the APNs push provider program and click the send button
+* On the server:
+ * Go to the APNs push provider program and click the send button
-* On the iOS device: Check that the notification arrives on the device
+* On the iOS device:
+ * Check that the notification arrives on the device
-* on the iOS device: Tap unregister button
+ * Tap unregister button